-Business

-CLICK HERE FOR INTRODUCTION TO CLUBS AND ORGANISATIONS DOCUMENT
+Business CLICK HERE FOR INTRODUCTION TO CLUBS AND ORGANISATIONS DOCUMENT

-CLICK ON EACH SECTION HEADER FOR MORE INFO

-People Place

-Introduction to Clubs & Organisations

-Community clubs and organisations serve an incredibly important role within Black Country Communities providing opportunities for people to be active. realising a range of health benefits, bringing the community together and providing opportunities for people to develop new skills that can help them gain employment or improve their career prospects.
+CLICK ON EACH SECTION HEADER FOR MORE INFO People Place Introduction to Clubs & Organisations Community clubs and organisations serve an incredibly important role within Black Country Communities providing opportunities for people to be active. realising a range of health benefits, bringing the community together and providing opportunities for people to develop new skills that can help them gain employment or improve their career prospects.
 There are also a number of community based organisations operating as social enterprises using sport and physical activity to deliver social change.
 They employ business approaches to address social and environmental problems and enhance their communities.
 The Active Black Country Partnership supports the development of sports clubs, community interest companies and social enterprise, as they will help to help build a more inclusive. sustainable and prosperous future.
 They all provide an important way of tackling the Black Countries sporting and social challenges, especially among inactive and disadvantaged populations.
 A consultation was carried out with Black Country community sport clubs and organisations to identify their support needs.
 The findings of the consultation have informed the production of this resource that is designed to help the growth of your club or organisation and features 11 sections each with a specific theme and range of available support.
 Throughout the year we will be running themed workshops in partnership with Sport England's Club Matters programme to compliment the 11 support themes.
 Active Black Country Board members are also championing each theme and providing expert advice.

-For some links your club needs to sign in to Sport England's Club Matters online portal to access the resources sports@blackcountryconsortium.co.uk or on 08458 151515

-You can register your club at Club Matters here

-For more information contact
+For some links your club needs to sign in to Sport England's Club Matters online portal to access the resources You can register vour club at Club Matters here For more information contact Daniel_Allen@blackcountryconsortium.co.uk or on 08458 151515 Throughout this document we may use terminology such as Clubs or Community Organisations.
+Providing that your Club/Organisation operates as a "not for profit" entity all of the information listed will apply Please get in contact if you are unsure ABC Partnership Active Black Country is one of the network of 43 Active Partnerships.

-ABC Partnership

-Active Black Country is one of the network of 44 County Sports Partnerships.

 The Active Black Country Board advises the Black Country Consortium Limited, a not for profit company limited by guarantee of the strategic priorities, partnerships and actions needed to get more people taking part in sport and physical activity.

-How to use this document

-- 1. You can view the whole document by scrolling through the pages - 2.
+How to use this document - 1.
+You can view the whole document by scrolling through the pages - 2.
 To go straight to a specific section, click the relevant themed header on the front page - To return to the front page click here - To view the workshop calendar click here

-To view supporting videos click here
+To view supporting videos click here (>)